DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 - Most wireless networks are not standalone networks
     - Rather, they are a way for wireless clients to connect to the wired network infrastructure
-- In 802.11, the upstream wired network is called the DS (DISTRIBUTION SYSTEM)
+- In 802.11, the upstream wired network is called the DS (Distribution System)
 - Each wireless BSS or ESS is mapped to a VLAN in the wired network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/adf9deae-693c-4f1b-8d6d-c4fbfc356418)